-I lead artist residencies in K-12 schools for students to learn drystone masonry.
-I also create daily lesson plans.
-Math, science, art, social studies, and language arts are certainly related subjects.
+I lead artist residencies in K-12 schools, using stone masonry to explore math, science, art, social studies, and language arts.
+I create lesson plans specific to the needs of students and teachers.
 Students, staff, and I build permanent educational stonework on school grounds while I am in residence.
-I earned a teacher license for grades 6-12 social studies at the University of North Carolina, Asheville in 2011.
+I earned my teacher license for grades 6-12 social studies at the University of North Carolina in 2011.
 I earned my bachelors degree in Appalachian studies at Berea College in 1999.

 Another education I provide is vocational training.
-Landscape workers who want or need to also learn drystone masonry are my students.
-I develop educational plans due to skill levels and goals of learners.
-These classes I teach at community colleges, technical schools, and while on project sites.
+Landscape architects and builders who want to learn best practices in masonry are my students.
+I develop educational plans for the skill levels and goals of learners.
+These classes I teach online, at community colleges, technical schools, and while on project sites.
 I earned my master’s degree in vocational education at the University of Kentucky in 2001.

-I offer workshops at non-profit sites so we may repair or build stonework.
+I offer masonry workshops at non-profit sites so we may repair or build new stonework.
 Most workshops are fee-based.
 As a result, learners pay for instruction and materials.
-10 learners in a workshop is probably best due to space.
+10 learners in a workshop is best due to space.
 Workshops range from 1 day to 2 weeks.
-I earned instructor certification from the Drystone Walling Association in 2001.
-In 2017, I completed DSWA recertification at The Stone Trust in Vermont.
+I earned instructor certification from the Dry Stone Walling Association in 2001.
+In 2017, I completed DSWA instructor recertification at The Stone Trust in Vermont.

 My Youtube videos are another way I teach.
-Watch a short DIY video about a drystone retaining wall.
-Students also made a funny, animated DIY video on drystone arch construction.
+Watch a short DIY video about how to build a drystone retaining wall, or how to repair flat work.
+Students of mine also made a funny, animated DIY video on drystone arch construction.

-Finally, I suggest you look at books, magazines, videos and more on my list of resources.
+Finally, I suggest you look at books, magazines, videos and more on my list of stonemasonry resources.